dabico/pyrefac/README.md

 ### `rename_function_parameters`

-Self-explanatory.
-Renames the parameter of a targeted function.
-Functions are identified by their name, as well as the class they reside in.
-To target functions within the root scope, the class name should be omitted.
-The refactoring will ensure that the parameter is renamed both in the function signature, and within the function body.
-Refactoring will fail if the parameter name is not found in the function signature, or if the new parameter name is already in use.
+Renames a parameter of a specific function, identified by its name and class.
+Omit the class name to target functions in the root scope.
+The refactoring updates both the function signature and references within the function body.
+It fails if the parameter name isn't found in the function signature or if the new parameter name is already in use.

 #### Example